- What are the symptoms of depression?

 - Feelings of guilt, worthlessness, helplessness or hopelessness

 - Loss of interest in activities or hobbies that were once enjoyable

 - Thoughts of suicide or making suicide attempts

 Not everyone with depression will have all of these symptoms.
 The symptoms may vary.

 When does depression start?

-Young children and teens can get depression but it mostly occurs in adults.
+Young adolescents and teens can get depression but it mostly occurs in adults.
 Depression is more common in women but men do get depression too.
 Loss of a loved one, stress or hormonal changes or traumatic events may trigger depression at any age.